matatk/element-highlighter/README.md

 **Browser extension that highlights elements that match a CSS selector or an XPath.
 Highlighting can be visual, or via landmark regions.**

-This simple browser extension highlights all elements on the page that match a selector or XPath, using a CSS outline and/or box shadow of your choice.
+This simple browser extension highlights all elements on the page that match a selector or XPath, using a CSS outline and/or box shadow of your choice, and an optional tinting overlay.
 It can also create a landmark region for each match, so that if you can't see the screen, prefer using the keyboard, or are otherwise using assistive technologies (such as a screen reader, or the [Landmarks extension](https://matatk.agrip.org.uk/landmarks/)), you can easily find the matching elements.

 Installing the extension
 ------------------------